Marie Jean Philip Competition

 Our goal of this competition is to provide a forum for public recognition of the creativity and talent of Deaf and Hard of Hearing students.

 Are you a Deaf/ Hard of Hearing/ Deaf – Blind artist?
-Would you like to judge this years competition?
+Would you like to judge the 2023 MJP competition?
 Send us an email at email@example.com!